trustification/trustification/bombastic/walker/README.md

 Start in long-running mode, to monitor the change file and update when needed: `--scan-interval 30s`

+Provide the path to the scripts: `--scripts_path bombastic/walker`

+Set a custom working directory : `--workdir /tmp/walker`

 Settings can be set with environment variables.